Pabasaralakmal2/ram-cleaner-pro/README.md

 ## 📞 Support

 Having issues?
-Open a GitHub issue or contact: [your-email]
+Open a GitHub issue or contact: [pabasaralakmal275@gmail.com]

 ---

 **⭐ Don't forget to star this repo if you find it useful!**